notFenixion/Chemula/README.md

 ### Disclaimer:

-This was made a while ago I only remembered to upload it to Github now oops\
-I'm not sure if this still works
+This was made really long ago, I'm not sure if this still works and lowkey it kinda sucks